clink0/AMD/README.md

 # AMD
 website for Alpha Mecha DAO

-index.html
-  holds all of the html and three.js code
+The index.html file holds all of the html and three.js code

-metaman300.glb
-  3d file for mesh/material
+The metaman300.glb is the 3d file for mesh/material of mecha